Animals in Uganda

 The official checklist of animals in Uganda you may see on safari includes big and small mammals in savannah and rainforest.

 This one’s no secret – Africa’s best known for its wildlife phenomenon, and Uganda’s takes an impressive chunk of the wild pie.

-The official checklist of mammals found in Uganda numbers 342 species, with both west and east African mammals being well represented.
-Using the same distinction between small and large mammals as that of the checklist, 132 of the species recorded in Uganda can be classified as large mammals and the other small mammals.
+The official checklist of animals in Uganda lists 342 species, representing both west and east African mammal.
+Using the same distinction between small and large mammals as that of the checklist, 132 of the species occurring in Uganda are large mammals and the other small mammals.

-On a self-drive trip, you might have anxious antelopes springing across the road as you approach, while their mellower buddies just stand there outside your window, twitching their tails in the sunlight.
+On a self-drive safari trip, you might have anxious antelopes springing across the road as you approach while their mellower buddies stand there outside your window, twitching their tails in the sunlight.

-What follows is an overview of the large and small mammal species known to occur in Uganda pointing out clearly the distribution and habitat within Uganda but first, get familiar with what a traveler may consider the most dangerous animals in Uganda.
+What follows is an overview of the large and small mammal species known to occur in Uganda, pointing out the distribution and habitat within Uganda’s wildlife destinations.
+Click on the appropriate link to find a detailed description of the animal.